 "Sorry, I didn't mean to scare you.
 I heard a noise and came in to check it out.
 What are you doing?"

-Her heartbeat slowly decelerated.
+Darci's heartbeat slowly decelerated.
 "I promised Mrs. Burns I'd investigate who's playing these awful pranks.
 The latest one was a message in one of the balloons at Jessie's party.
 I'm hoping to find the balloons and think they might be in this box.
 Want to help me sort through this mess?"

 "Another prank?
 What was the message?"